sakthivel9963/to-do-list/README.md

 ## Add Routing to the project

 - [x] Creating the nav bar for the routing
-- [ ] Installing the router package
+- [x] Installing the router package
+- [x] Routing the navbar to each page